thinknew/thinknew.github.io/index.md

 ## News & Updates
 ### Jan 2025
 - 🎓 **PhD Position Opening**:
   We are excited to announce two fully-funded PhD positions in my lab!
 This opportunity focuses on cutting-edge research in brain-computer interfaces and AI-driven neuroscience.
-  - 🕒 **Deadline**: Until position is filled
+See more details [here](https://thinknew.github.io/openings/)

 ### Dec 2024
 - 🎉 **Succesful Funding**: A newly funded project from ARC’s Linkage Project Scheme 2024 Round 1 - "Neuro-AI for Personalised Image Generation”.